flyperstudio/flyperstudio.github.io/docs/4b5c-readme-en.md

 - You can view saved analysis results on the "History" page.
 - Switch on the analysis result to view the detailed solution
 - Click "regenerate", AI will generate similar questions.<img src="https://www.flyperstudio.com/images/4b5c/regenerate_qa.png" width="200" />
+- AI regenerate only support multiple-choice questions with text only.
+If the question contains tables, images, or geometric figures, it cannot be regenerated.

 ## Free Usage